geckoboard/cake-bot/README.md

 - `GITHUB_ACCESS_TOKEN` A personal access token of a user that has write access to your repos.
 We recommend creating a separate "bot user" for this.
-- `SLACK_TOKEN` An API key that can scan your slack's team directory
+- `SLACK_TOKEN` An API key that can scan your slack's team directory.
 - `SLACK_HOOK` The URL of an incoming slack hook that can post messages to a room in your slack team.